8ightBits/8ightBits/README.md

 - 💞️ I’m looking to collaborate on SneakerBots/RetailBots
 - 📫 How to reach me twitter:@8ightBits
 - 👨🏽‍💻 Languages I've used Java, Go, Python, C++, SQL
-- 🧠 I have a background in backend development/data science
+- 🧠 I have a background in Backend Development and Data Science

 <!---
 8ightBits/8ightBits is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.